jmajka95/BioTools/README.md

 # extract products between 500-550 bp and 1500-1600 bp, inclusive

 ligation = ligate(digest_1, digest_2)
-# Cloning has been simulated and confirmed to work before
+# Cloning has been simulated and confirmed to work if the reaction
-# you order parts
+# returns products before you order expensive parts
 ```

 3. Pooled Cloning